Post Summary: Our South Fork Cabin Stay (And Tons of Pictures!)

 Pacific Northwest Cabin Interiors: Inside The South Fork Cabin

 Our first impression of South Fork Cabin can be summed up in three words: Bright, clean, and simple.
+(Kind of like the Oregon Coast Modern cabin in Manzanita!)

 For sleeping situations, there is a cozy loft space with two queen-sized beds and a private room with another queen size bed, sleeping six people total.
 There is one large bathroom shared across the entire cabin, with a stand-up shower and plenty of towels available.